 In March 2021, the Employee Wellness Committee for Paramedic Services was established.
 The purpose of the Employee Wellness Committee is to assess, plan and implement activities that will help our members to be more aware, motivated, and skilled around life decisions to increase their own and others' wellbeing.
-The committee's role is also to build a workplace environment that is supportive of living a healthy lifestyle.
-This committee provides staff with suggested ideas, reference materials and activities to help support employee health and wellness.
+The Committee's role is also to build a workplace environment that is supportive of living a healthy lifestyle.
+This Committee provides staff with suggested ideas, reference materials and activities to help support employee health and wellness.
 The goal of this Committee is to cultivate an organizational culture of healthy living.
 "Progress, not perfection.
 The mind is a powerful thing.
 When you fill it with positive thoughts, the world starts to change.
-Everyday might not be good but there is something good in every day" by Faye Howard.
+Everyday might not be good but there is something good in every day." by Faye Howard.

 This Committee consists of paramedics, support staff, managers and CGS Human Resources representatives.
 The Committee has established monthly themes throughout the year such as Nutrition, Mind Body and Nature, Self-Care, and Month of Giving.
+This summer the Committee has organized a Wellness Softball Team.
+This is a great way for paramedics to bond and spend time together during the summer.

-The Committee plans to post the reference materials that are provided to paramedic staff onto the PeerConnect app to allow access for all Community Safety members to review.
+The Committee also posts reference materials that are provided to paramedic staff onto the PeerConnect app to allow access for all Community Safety members to review.